estnltk/estnltk/docs/tutorials/prettyprinter.rst

 value 'words' means that we will not be adding any specific tags as in the previous case, but instead use the original tag that is used in case of every word.
 PrettyPrinter will check itself what words match the rules specified in the list 'rules'.
 Now the second argument background_value=rules shows PrettyPrinter what values will be given to what tag values.
-Basically what our 'rules' say to the PrettyPrinter is that each word 'Nimisõnad' will be given a green background color and the word 'värvitakse' will be given a blue background color.
+Basically what our 'rules' say to the PrettyPrinter is that each word 'Nimisï¿½nad' will be given a green background color and the word 'vï¿½rvitakse' will be given a blue background color.
 Because different words can have different visual properties of the same type(eg. background color, font color, font size etc.) the css marks are numbered based on the number of overlapping values.

 Example #3 Using word type tags as rule parameters

-text = Text('Suured kollased kõrvad ja').tag_analysis()
+text = Text('Suured kollased kï¿½rvad ja').tag_analysis()
 rules =[
             ('A', 'blue'),
             ('S', 'green')